kenebebh/my-blog-backend/asignment1.md

 Each user should have the following fields:

+- `firstName` (String, required) → the user’s first name
-- `name` (String, required) → the user’s full name
+- `lastName` (String, required) → the user’s last name
 - `email` (String, required, unique) → must be unique for each user
 - `password` (String, required) → hashed later, but for now store as plain text (we’ll secure it later)
 - `role` (String, default: `"reader"`) → can be `"reader"` or `"author"`
-- `createdAt` (Date, default: Date.now)

-### Please learn how to validate your schema and how to specify required fields, unique fields,
+### Please learn how to validate your schema and how to specify required fields, unique fields

+### Please also learn how to use timestamps in your schema.
+Timestamps add the field of createdAt and updatedAt into your document, and thee are very useful field that mongoose has simplified how we can create these field in our documents.
+You can test if your timestamps worked by doing a console.log of any document you created or just checking your mongoDB atlas.

 you can refer to this article for a guide _[https://www.mongodb.com/developer/languages/javascript/getting-started-with-mongodb-and-mongoose/]_